Jberivera/hippo/README.md

 + server.js
 + web.js

-to run it with Node js just type the following command shell over the app folder
+to run it with Nodejs/iojs just run the following shell command over the app folder

 ```bash
 $ node web.js